-On August 4, thousands of Dakota Indians gathered at the Upper Agency to protest their wretched conditions.
+On August 4, a large group of Dakota Indians gathered at the Upper Agency to protest their wretched conditions.
 Despite the presence of troops from Fort Ridgely, several hundred braves defiantly stormed the storehouse in search of food.
 Violence seemed imminent, but with the help of Little Crow, the spokesman for the Dakota, the situation was calmed and provisions were handed out.
-However, it became clear that it if payment were not made soon, an outbreak was inevitable.
+However, it became clear that it if the payment was not made soon, an outbreak was inevitable.

-Then, on August 17, four young Dakota braves approached a farmhouse near the small settlement of Acton.
-What happened at the farmhouse isn’t clear, but a conflict broke out which resulted in the killing of seven white settlers.
+Two weeks later, on August 17, four young Dakota braves approached a farmhouse near the small settlement of Acton.
+What happened at the farmhouse isn’t clear, but a conflict broke out which resulted in the killing of five white settlers.
+This has become known as the “Acton Incident.”
 The Dakota, understanding the punishment they would face, rushed back to their village for protection.
-It was at this point that the young Dakota braves used this event as an opportunity to lead their people in war against the whites.
-Several hundred braves then gathered at Little Crow’s home, urging him to lead them in battle against the whites.
-Little Crow was reluctant and warned the Dakota braves that success against the white government was impossible.
-But the braves were determined to go to war and chided Little Crow, calling him a coward.
+It was at this point that the young Dakota braves used this event as an opportunity to incite their people toward war against the whites.
+The Soldier’s Lodge of mostly young braves gathered at Little Crow’s home, urging him to lead them in battle against the whites.
+Little Crow was reluctant and warned the Dakota Soldier’s Lodge that success against the white government was impossible.
+But the men were determined to go to war and chided Little Crow, calling him a coward.
 Knowing the outcome could mean the end of his people, Little Crow decided he had done all he could.
-He agreed to the request of the fanatical Indian braves saying, “You will die like rabbits when hungry wolves hunt them in the Hard Moon.
+He agreed to the request of the Soldier’s Lodge saying, “You will die like rabbits when hungry wolves hunt them in the Hard Moon.
 Taoyateduta (Little Crow) is not a coward; he will die with you.”

 Read Little Crow’s entire speech – pages 343-344